-The radio looks good in both photos.
-The difference is that the “new” dial in the top photo is the style that was originally in this radio.
+The Catalin radio looks good in both photos.
+The difference is that the dial in the top photo is the style that was originally in this radio.
 When I got this harp from another collector about six years ago, the original dial had been broken, because the Catalin case had shrunk.
 Fortunately, there was no damage to the case.
-He was able to find the red & beige dial…which had been in another DeWald model…and looked okay in this one too.
+He was able to find the red & beige dial…which had been in a wooden DeWald model…and looked okay in this one too.

 It still bothered me a little that the Red Harp didn’t have the original dial.
 Recently, I came across a very broken Plaskon DeWald radio that had the dial I needed.
-The only problem was that it wouldn’t fit, since the Catalin case was smaller than it was originally.
+The only problem was that it wouldn’t fit, since the Catalin case had shrunk slightly from it’s original size.
 Here are the two curved glass dials:

-A glass company here in Oregon was a little hesitant to grind down a dial that is 77 years old, but they did a great job.
+A glass company here in Oregon was a little hesitant to grind down the edge of a dial that is 77 years old, but they did a great job.

 Note: After publishing this article, I’ve heard that sometimes the beige & red dial was used in the various colors of Dewald Harps, even though it was not original to this particular red Harp.